 Frank Ahearn’s job is to either track down or cover up footprints.
 And that cover-up interested me the most.
 Because every person has a footprint, whether digital or not / “in real life”.
 Everyone went to school with someone, has at least one neighbour or doctor or grocery store salesperson, or… And at least a few employees of the stores you frequent (for years) might even know your habits (you always show on Monday and Friday evenings).

 I really wish the lecture by Frank Ahearn would have lasted longer!
 He has had so many incredible stories to tell!
 As well as useful tips to revaluate the whole online persona / online life, some life and share without any afterthought.

 Tips by Frank Ahearn to keep the personal (digital) footprint as low as possible

 - Don’t share online where you live

-- Don’t get food delivery (not only to the place where you live)
+- Don’t get food delivery (or at least not to where you live)

 - Don’t say something (online) if you don’t want it to be repeated by someone (!!)